 Mediobanca Private Banking carries out constant financial training of its customers with the goal of increasing awareness and knowledge of the products and services that are offered.
-It also organises training events in the local area dedicated to important issues like taxation, generational transition and new investment tools.
+It also organises training events on topical issues.

 Financial inclusion and pricing policy

-The Mediobanca Group, through its Group companies Compass and CheBanca!, aims to contribute to financial inclusion, based on the conviction that it is through inclusion that an increasing number of people will be able to improve their own social conditions.
+The Mediobanca Group, through its Group companies Compass and Mediobanca Premier, aims to contribute to financial inclusion, based on the conviction that it is through inclusion that an increasing number of people will be able to improve their own social conditions.

 The pricing strategies adopted target maintaining an adequate level of profitability that is sustainable over time, offering clients credit based on their needs and financial sustainability.